-In addition, if you receive "Extra Help" to pay for your prescriptions, the "Extra Help" program will not pay for the prescription drugs not normally covered.
-However, if you have prescription drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare prescription drug plan.
+If you are receiving "Extra Help" to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
+However, if you have prescription drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what prescription drug coverage may be available to you.
 (You can find phone numbers and contact information for Medicaid in the Appendix.)